 “And if things really go south for us…” Jon wondered aloud.

 Liz nodded.
 “I mean, never mind the really high recidivism rates for supercriminals.
-Just think of what might be best for him overall as a person, and not just a telepathic prince exiled from another dimension.”
+Just think of what might actually be good for him.”

 Jon couldn’t admit aloud that he realized that Liz was right, but she knew him too well to think she didn’t say anything he was already considering.